 Track Saw vs Table Saw for Heavy Wood Cuts

-Cutting a live edge board, table top or even door using a table saw, miter saw or circular saw can be hard to do.
+Cutting a live edge board, tabletop, or even door using a table, miter, or circular saw can be challenging.

-Because the weight, shape or size of the wood makes for difficult cutting conditions the other popular use of a track saw is in these exact conditions.
+Because the wood’s weight, shape, or size makes for difficult cutting conditions, the other widespread use of a track saw is in these exact conditions.

-Combined with superior cut quality a track can be squared up, the track saw inserted and using a cordless track saw even used “off grid”.
+Combined with superior cut quality, a track can be squared up, the track saw inserted, and a cordless way saw is even used “off the grid.”

 However, in thick woods, the track saw has a limitation of a maximum depth of cut of 2-1/2 inches.
-But, by simply flipping the wood you can double that (as shown above).
-While that might seem like a hard way to do this task the rail lets you set a precise path for the blade.
-And a high quality finished result.
+But you can double that by simply flipping the wood (as shown above).
+While that might seem complicated to do this task, the rail lets you set a precise path for the blade.
+And a high-quality finished result.

 How Does a Track Saw Track Work?

-Well, a track saw was designed to fix all of that by use of a high quality blade, rubber track and (on the best track saws) a chip guard.
+Well, a track saw was designed to fix all that using a high-quality blade, rubber track, and (on the best track saws) a chip guard.

-- The first time you use a track you’ll need to run your saw the length of the track to cut the rubber (as shown above).
-This pairs your saw to the track for zero clearance chip protection.
+- The first time you use a track, you’ll need to run your saw the length of the path to cut the rubber (as shown above).
+This pairs your saw to the way for zero clearance chip protection.

 - Second, use specialty track saw clamps that clamp from below.

-- Then lastly, simply place your track saw on the track and use the saws adjustment features to let it ride smoothly but not jam
+- Then, lastly, place your track saw on the way and use the saws adjustment features to let it ride smoothly but not jam

 Frequently Asked Questions